 - Travel policy for fieldwork

 - Guidance on remote monitoring of Barts Health clinical research

 - Barts Health Knowledge and Library Services' Covid-19 Evidence updates, Clinical Decision Tool and related resources

 - Queen Mary Doctoral College FAQ

 Where clinical research studies were formally suspended at Barts Health and Queen Mary in 2020 and have yet to reopen, there are various factors to consider before that can happen.
 To help with that process the JRMO produced the following:

 - Statement on the principles around reopening research studies [PDF 177KB]

 - JRMO study restart assessment checklist [DOC 69KB]

 The HRA has also published guidance on re-starting or making changes to existing studies that the JRMO will take into account.

-The Barts Health website has information, aimed primarily at patients, setting out how to get involved in the Trust's COVID-19 research.
+The Barts Health website also has information, aimed primarily at patients, setting out how to get involved in the Trust's Covid-19 research.
 This is a very useful resource for research staff who need help with drafting information for patients or volunteers.
-The page covers such items as 'why do research into COVID-19', 'taking part in research', information about the Trust's PPIE Advisory Group, along with details of the Trust's major ongoing COVID-19 research projects.
-The JRMO's Engagement and Diffusion Team can help further with this.
+The page covers such items as 'why do research into Covid-19', 'taking part in research, information about the Trust's PPIE Advisory Group, along with details of the Trust's major ongoing Covid-19 research projects.
+The JRMO's can help further with this.